mvs-develop/dev.bitshares.works/docs/supports_dev/elastic_search_plugin.rst

 	yellow open bitshares-2015-10 XyKOlrTWSK6vQgdXm8SAtQ 5 1    161004 0  84.5mb  84.5mb
 	root@NC-PH-1346-07:~#

-If you don't see any index here then something is wrong with the bitshares-core node setup with elasticsearch plugin.
+If you don't see any index here then something is wrong with the dna-core node setup with elasticsearch plugin.

 Pre-Define Settings
 =========================